 This necessarily leads to unnaturally high levels of unemployment.
 But that is a sacrifice that needs to be made so as to avoid greater damage.
-The wage-earners are to realise the benefits they have from a slowing down of price increases and the fact that these benefits come after a certain time and not right away.
+The wageearners are to realise the benefits they have from a slowing down of price increases and the fact that these benefits come after a certain time and not right away.

 A third way-based on Modigliani's and Tarantelli's analysis-maintains that a net separation between these two roads is impossible.
-The two economists maintain (to tell the truth the second no longer does, having been killed by the Red Brigades) that there is a need to sustain demand, so also employment, but at the same time talk of the need to reduce real wages.
-Modigliani has also maintained that the only way out to avoid the total deflection of profits, something that destroys
+The two economists maintain (to tell the truth the second no longer does, having of the carabinieri dreaming of giving me as many years' prison as possible or are basted in the praise of an imbecile or the literary braying of an ass.